9 FAM 302.5

 9 FAM 302.5-6(D)(1) (U) Waivers for Immigrants

 a.
-(U) In General: An IV applicant who is ineligible for a visa under INA 212(a)(3)(D) may seek a waiver of ineligibility from the Department of Homeland Security (DHS) under INA 212(a)(3)(D)(iv) if they are the parent, spouse, son, daughter, brother, or sister of a U.S. citizen, or the spouse, son, or daughter of an LPR for humanitarian purposes to assure family unity, or when it is otherwise in the public interest.
+(U) In General: An IV applicant who is ineligible for a visa under INA 212(a)(3)(D) may seek a waiver of ineligibility from DHS under INA 212(a)(3)(D)(iv) if they are the parent, spouse, son, daughter, or sibling of a U.S. citizen, or the spouse, son, or daughter of an LPR for humanitarian purposes to assure family unity, or when it is otherwise in the public interest.
 A waiver of ineligibility may not be granted to an applicant who is a threat to the security of the United States.

 b.
 (U) Procedures: